Miskito Coast Creole

+Miskito Coast Creole is an English-based creole language spoken in coastal Honduran and Nicaraguan regions of Mosquito Coast on the Caribbean Sea; its approximately 100,000 speakers are spread over the Gracias a Dios Department of Honduras and RACCN and RACCS regions of Nicaragua.
+Mosquito is the nickname that is given to the region and earlier residents by early Europeans who visited and settled in the area.
+The term "Miskito" is now more commonly used to refer to both the people and the language.

-Mosquitian Creole is an English-based creole language spoken in Mosquitia, with approximately 100,000 speakers.It is nearly identical to, and mutually intelligible with Belizean Creole, and maintains a high degree of intelligibility with all other Caribbean English.
-Although sometimes classified as a dialect of Jamaican Patois, this classification remains disputed.
-The language incorporates significant lexical and phonological influences from the Miskito language as well as from West and Central African languages.
+Miskito creole is nearly identical to, and hence mutually intelligible with, Belizean Creole, and retains a high degree of intelligibility with all other Central American English creoles.
+It is also sometimes classified as a dialect of Jamaican Patois creole but this classification has been disputed.
+It also includes influences from the Miskito language and West/Central Africa.

 Geographic distribution

-Speakers of Mosquitian Creole are primarily persons of African, Amerindian, and European descent in the towns and on the offshore islands of the Mosquitia.
-The main concentration of speakers are in Bluefields, Pearl Lagoon, Moin, the offshore Corn Islands, and San Andres, as well as other smaller coastal communities.
+Speakers of Miskito Coast Creole are primarily persons of African, Amerindian, and European descent in the towns and on the offshore islands of the Miskito Coast.
+The main concentration of speakers is around Bluefields, and a smaller portion in Puerto Cabezas, Prinzapolka, Bilwi, Pearl Lagoon, the offshore Corn Islands, as well as other smaller communities in both regions.
+Bluefields is the capital of the South Caribbean Coast Autonomous Region, where a large amount of inhabitants of the city are Spanish-speaking Nicaraguans from the Pacific Coast.

 Most of the creole speakers are located along the banks of the large rivers and lagoons that surround the area.
 Inland, the language is spoken in the "mining triangle" which compromises Siuna, Bonanza and Rosita on the Prinzapolka River.
 On the Pacific coast, there are small numbers of speakers in Corinto, Puerto Sandino, and the Nicaraguan capital of Managua.
 A smaller portion of the population stays in large towns along the northern Caribbean coast of Nicaragua, as well as other neighboring Central American countries.

 Rama Cay Creole is a variety of the language spoken by the Rama people on Rama Cay, an island in the Bluefields Lagoon.

 The environment is that of a tropical rainforest with an average rainfall of 448 centimeters and temperatures that range 26.4 °C (79 °F) and up.